DataDog/dd-sdk-android/docs/rum_collection.md

     **Note**: If you use multiple Interceptors, this one must be called first.

-4. If you want to manually track your view you can call the `RumMonitor#startView` when the view becomes visible and interactive (equivalent with the lifecycle event `onResume`) followed by `RumMonitor#stopView` when the view is no longer visible(equivalent with the lifecycle event `onPause`) as follows:
+4. If you want to manually track your view, call the `RumMonitor#startView` when the view becomes visible and interactive (equivalent with the lifecycle event `onResume`) followed by `RumMonitor#stopView` when the view is no longer visible(equivalent with the lifecycle event `onPause`) as follows:

    ```kotlin
       fun onResume(){